 “Who else?
-Who else can I trust?
-A job so difficult, so delicate.
-I want no excuses.
-You must obey.
+Who else could I possibly trust with such a difficult, sensitive assignment?
+You mustn’t make excuses.
+You must obey orders.
 You’re an employee.”

-“Of course.
-I will do what must be done.”
+“Yes, of course.
+I’ll do what needs to be done.”

 “That’s right!
 You…”

 “Very good.
 There are certain sacred duties, my dear young man.
 Sacred… We must curb the corruption of payrolled scoundrels, powerful crooks, honored hypocrites, incompetents, cretins.
-Well… In short, you will go,” affirmed Don Ernesto, reluctantly suppressing a bout of anger and insults, a sign of morbid fear.
-On his juicy caucara lips boiled the names of prominent leaders and inaccessible officials.
+Well… In short, you’ll go,” affirmed Don Ernesto, reluctantly suppressing a bout of anger and insults—signaling morbid fear.
+On his lips of juicy caucara boiled the names of prominent leaders and inaccessible officials.
 People who could ruin him at the slightest slip up.
 People before whom he had to smile gratefully when in public.
-People who upon rotating in the heights became embedded in them more and more.
-Interchanging their posts every year… The same faces.
+People who upon rotating in the heights became embedded in them even more.
+From one year to the next… The same faces.
 The same names.
 The same families.
 The same methods.
 And he?
 No… He had never been able to ascend to… To his goal, to his dream.
 A ministership… An ambassadorship… Why not, dammit?
 Ah!
 Because they clung to the tremendous inviolability of tradition, of custom, of pompous surnames, of bureaucratic heritage.
-It was impossible to throw these concepts to the ground.
-Impossible to betray them without anyone knowing, without anyone suspecting the sacrilege.
+Impossible to overthrow them.
+Impossible to betray them without anyone noticing or suspecting the sacrilege.

-“I will go, I will go, sir” affirmed the chulla with the arrogance of a thug, while deep down inside him woke the perspective of a strange greedy desire.
+“I’ll do it, I’ll go, sir,” affirmed the chulla with menacing arrogance, while in the depths of his subconscious arose the perspective of a strange greedy desire.
 He had heard about the rich pickings to be gleaned in those jobs.

-“Ready for whatever it takes.
-I knew my heart could not deceive me.
+“Ready for anything.
+I knew my heart couldn’t deceive me.
 You will be… You are… Well… I understand myself… With an iron fist, eh?
 Of iron.”

-Judging by appearances — eyes glistening with hatred, bitter dry lips, sickly colored skin, faces wrinkled in morbid mockery — no one seemed to be at peace with the Chief-Director’s orders.
-It was absolute insanity!
-Romero y Flores, using and abusing his attitude of “his honor, the big boss” — inherited from his father — responded to the troop’s outcry with an haughty and defiant glare, from which everyone could read: “What are you complaining about?
-Nobody better mess with me… I will crush you….”
+Based on appearances, no one seemed happy with the Chief-Director’s orders: their eyes were gleaming with hatred, their lips were dry and bitter, their skin was the color of bile, and their faces were creased in sickly sneers.
+His decision was so ludicrous that no words could describe it!
+Romero y Flores, using and abusing his attitude of “his honor, the big boss” — inherited from his father — responded to the troop’s outrage with a haughty and defiant glare, from which everyone could read: “What are you complaining about?
+Nobody better mess with me… I’ll crush you….”

-But it was Don Ernesto Morejón Galindo, with his intuitive gift for divining the thoughts of his subordinates—identical destinies, similar experiences—who foiled the daring and cunning protest.
+But it was Don Ernesto Morejón Galindo, with his uncanny ability to read his subordinates’ minds—identical destinies, similar experiences—who foiled the daring and cunning protest.
 With sarcasm and mockery not subject to appeal, he warned aloud:

 “I hope everyone agrees with me.
 Who?
 Who can complain?
 Rise up.
 Speak up.
-I know what I am doing!
-And I will pulverize the first one who complains to me … I … You know me.
-When I’m nice, I’m nice … When I’m mean … Aaah!
+I know what I’m doing!
+And I’ll pulverize the first one who complains to me … I … You know me.
+When I’m nice, I’m nice … When I’m upset … Aaah!
 Oooh!”

-Immediately, with the basic ductility with which rebellion can change to humility, or hatred to fellowship, for those who find themselves at the whim of a powerful, invisible and constrictive circle, the explosive threat disappeared from the face of the choir of bureaucrats, just as it was about to shoot out its poor venom.
+Immediately, with the basic ductility with which rebellion can change to humility, or hatred to fellowship, for those who find themselves at the whim of a powerful, invisible and constrictive circle, the explosive threat vanished from the face of the choir of bureaucrats, just as it was about to shoot out its poor venom.
 In its place surged the mask of the innocent, slobbering apology: “No… I am not annoyed, sir… On the contrary… Look at me… Look at how I’m smiling… Hee-hee-hee….”
 “There’s an understanding among whites… With me it’s different, dear boss… You yourself know… With you wherever, whatever….”
 “The decision is brilliant… Bril-li-ant… A real success….”
-“He came as a relative of the Big Boss.
-He’s our best leverage… We had no one like him before.
-So then?”
+“He arrived as a relative of the Big Boss.
+He’s our most powerful ally… We’d never had anyone like him before.
+So what’s the matter?”
 “All of us… All of us are happy….”
-“There is no reason for you to get that way… Like that….”
+“There’s no reason for you to get that way… Like that….”
 “Whatever you order….”

-Upon the magical change — which he had expected — Don Ernesto let out a snort which sounded like a balloon bursting.
-And turning to the general accountant, he ordered:
+When the magical change occurred — just as he had predicted — Don Ernesto let out a loud snort that sounded like a balloon bursting.
+He then turned to the general accountant and ordered:

 “Yes.
 Listen to me well.
-Make sure there’s nothing Mr. Romero y Flores lacks for the year-end audit.
-Credentials, cadastres, lists, notices.
+Ensure that Mr. Romero y Flores has everything he needs to complete the year-end audit.
+Credentials, cadasters, records, documentation.
 Explain everything to him.
 He must act in conformity with the law.”